perseids-project/squish/README.md

 ## Warning
 squish uses Google's closure-compiler web API.
-This means your code will be exposed to them, so don't use squish if you don't trust Google.
+This means your code will be exposed to them, so don't use squish if you don't trust Google with your code.

 ## Installation
 Navigate to the root of your project directory and run.